 In Texas, moving violations appear on a Type 2 driver record for a period of 3 years only.
-All moving and non-moving violations appear on a Type 3 driver record for a period of 15 years, with the exception of serious offenses.
+All moving and non-moving violations appear on a Type 3 driver record for a period of 15 years, except serious offenses.

-Nevada DMV notes that cases that are dismissed or reduced to non-moving violations are not reported.
+Nevada DMV notes that cases dismissed or reduced to non-moving violations are not reported.

 In Ohio, non-moving violations, such as not renewing your registration on time, may result in a ticket and a fine but will not result in points being assessed against you and will not show up on your OH MVR.